gchq/Bailo/README.md

 ## License

 Bailo is released under the Apache 2.0 Licence and is covered by Crown Copyright.
-See `LICENSE.txt` for more information.
+See `docs/LICENSE.txt` for more information.

 <br />